arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-r2/datasheet/datasheet.md

 All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
-Sample sketches for the MKR IoT Carrier Rev2 can be found either in the “Examples” menu in the Arduino IDE or in the Oplá IoT Kit platform **[4]** and further documentation can be found in Arduino Documentation **[8]** which also contains links to the troubleshooting articles.
+Sample sketches for the MKR IoT Carrier Rev2 can be found either in the “Examples” menu in the Arduino IDE and further documentation can be found in Arduino Documentation **[7]** which also contains links to the troubleshooting articles.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more.
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[4]**, the Arduino Library Reference **[5]** and the online store **[6]** where you will be able to complement your board with sensors, actuators and more.

 ### Board Recovery
 All Arduino boards have a built-in bootloader which allows flashing the board via USB.
 In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after power up.